This is the well known Hertfordshire rhyme regarding the whereabouts of treasure

 her home at Markyate Cell, near Wheathampstead.
 Her body was discovered by servants

-I will not dwell on this legend but concentrate on the background of the families
+I will not dwell on this legend for now but concentrate on the background of the

-involved and later stories that have embroidered and coloured the story.
-I hope to
+families involved and later stories that have embroidered and coloured the story.

-redress the balance and restore Katherine's reputation.
-Katherine Ferrers was born
+I hope to redress the balance and restore Katherine's reputation.
+Katherine Ferrers

-on 4 May 1634 into difficult times.
-Civil War had divided the nation and a few months
+was born on 4 May 1634 into difficult times.
+Civil War had divided the nation and

-after the death of her father Knighton Ferrers in April 1640, her grandfather Sir
+a few months after the death of her father Knighton Ferrers in April 1640, her grandfather

-George Ferrers also passed away.
-A brother had died young and by a decision of the
+Sir George Ferrers also passed away.
+A brother had died young and by a decision of

-courts in October of that year, was appointed sole heir to her grandfathers estates.
+the courts in October of that year, she was appointed sole heir to her grandfathers

 married Simon Fanshawe in September 1640.
 Katherine was made a ward of court for